VT State Year-End Assessments

 • The basic assessment fee is $100 with $10 off the fee for each additional child.

-• You can mail a check made out to Rebecca Yahm or Open Path Homeschooling Resources to 180 Bartlett Road, Plainfield VT 05667
+• You can make checks out to Rebecca Yahm or Open Path Homeschooling Resources.

 • I also can take PayPal payments to rebecca@openpathhomeschooling.com or Venmo to @Rebecca-Yahm